MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/enable-entity-map.md

 ![Listing all the dependent tables.](media/related-entity-maps.png)

-You can further customize this by specifying a different master that should be used to resolve conflicts.
-(By default, Dataverse is used.)
+During data sync, if records with same key(s) found on both sides with competing attribute values, then merge conflict situation araises.
+In order to handle it, you need to choose **Master for initial sync** for each entity map in the list, which will be considered as the master data to resolve conflicts.
+By default, Dataverse is used.

+> [!NOTE]
+> Master for initial sync value is used only to resolve conflicts.
+It does not control the direction in which that data should move.

 If you don't want to copy pre-existing data, skip the initial synchronization by clearing the **Initial Sync** check box.
 Alternatively, remove one or more of the related tables by canceling the selection of them.
 You can also drag the table maps to change the order that they will be synced in.

 After you've finished making your selections in the dialog box, and you select **Run**, the table map and all its related tables go through the initial write phase.
 You're redirected to the table map list page.
 If any errors occur, you can view the details on the **Initial sync details** tab.
 This tab provides details about all the errors that occur while pre-existing data is being copied.
 After you fix the underlying errors, you can rerun the execution and monitor the outcome.
 Alternatively, if you no longer want to sync the pre-existing data, or if you experience recurring issues because of underlying data, you can skip the initial write phase.
 Instead, you can turn on live writes by selecting **Skip initial sync**.